gunthercox/ChatterBot/readme.md

 There is also an example [Django project using ChatterBot](https://github.com/gunthercox/django_chatterbot).

+Have you created something cool using ChatterBot?
+Please add your creation to the [list of projects](https://github.com/gunthercox/ChatterBot/wiki/ChatterBot-Showcase) using ChatterBot in the wiki.

 # Testing

 ChatterBot's built in tests can be run using nose.

 See the [nose documentation](https://nose.readthedocs.org/en/latest/) for more information.

-# Applications

-Have you created something cool using ChatterBot?
-Please add your creation to the [list of projects](https://github.com/gunthercox/ChatterBot/wiki/ChatterBot-Showcase) using ChatterBot in the wiki.

 # History